n8n-io/n8n-docs/docs/nodes/credentials/Zendesk/README.md

 ## Using OAuth

-1. Access your Zendesk dashboard.
+1. Open your Zendesk dashboard.
 2. Click on the gear icon on the left.
 3. Click on 'API' under the ***CHANNELS*** section in the sidebar.
 4. Click on the ***OAuth Clients*** tab.